mui/material-ui/docs/src/pages/company/careers/developer-advocate.md

 - You are passionate about helping other developers solve problems and have an educational mindset.
 - You have some formal or informal experience in teaching: training, tutoring, mentoring, etc.

-### What would be nice if you had, but isn't required
+### What it would be nice if you had, but isn't required

 - Experience working with open-source and/or with the open-source community.
 - Experience working with/editing video.